 Disease response will be assessed by the investigator based on laboratory results and physical examinations using the 2008 Modified International Workshop on CLL National Cancer Institute - Working Group (IWCLL NCI-WG) Guidelines for Tumor Response with the addition of CT imaging (or MRI).
 A Disease Assessment for clinical response by physical exam and hematologic assessments will be performed at Screening, Week 24, Week 36 and Week 48.
-To confirm the response, a CT scan will be performed at Week 48 on all subjects and BM samples will be collected for subjects with CR to confirm the response.
+To confirm the response, a CT scan (or MRI if CT is medically contraindicated) will be performed at Week 48 on all subjects and BM samples will be collected for subjects with CR to confirm the response.